 |Contemporary Notables of the name Kirschbaum (post 1700) ||+|

 - William "Bill" Kirschbaum (1920-1953), American bronze medalist swimmer at the 1924 Summer Olympics in Paris

 - Ralph Kirschbaum (b.
 1946), American classical musician

-- Kathryn Kirschbaum, American Democrat politician, Delegate to Democratic National Convention from Iowa, 1972
+- Kathryn Kirschbaum, American Democratic Party politician, Delegate to Democratic National Convention from Iowa, 1972

 - John H. Kirschbaum, American politician, First Selectman of Waterbury, Connecticut, 1920-21

 - Walter Kirschbaum, West German former slalom canoeist who competed in the early-to-mid 1950s winning a gold medal in the folding K-1 event at the 1953 ICF Canoe Slalom World Championships in Meran

 - Charlotte von Kirschbaum (1899-1975), German theologian who assisted Karl Barth in writing the Church Dogmatics.

 - Thorsten Kirschbaum (b.
 1987), German professional football player who plays as a goalkeeper for 2.
 Bundesliga club SSV Jahn Regensburg